-Villa Maria College also maintains articulation agreements with Alfred State College for the Interior Design Bachelor of Fine Arts program, and St. Bonaventure University for students graduating from the Bachelor of Business Administration program.
+Villa Maria College maintains articulation agreements with Alfred State College, Daemen College, and Erie Community College for the Interior Design Bachelor of Fine Arts program, and St. Bonaventure University for students graduating from the Bachelor of Business Administration program.
+Approval for transfer credit is contingent upon the terms of the respective agreements.